Nawaz Sharif: Results

-Third term as prime minister (2013–2017)
+Prime Minister (2013–2017)

 Nawaz was sworn in for an unprecedented third term as prime minister on 7 June 2013.

 He faced numerous challenges, including bringing an end to US drone strikes and Taliban attacks while also tackling a crippled economy.
 Speculation was rife that the new government would need a bailout from the International Monetary Fund to restore economic stability.

 Social policy

 Nawaz's third term moved from social conservatism to social centrism.
 In 2016, he called the future of Pakistan as one underpinned as an "educated, progressive, forward looking and an enterprising nation".
 In January 2016 he backed the Punjab government policy of banning Tablighi Jamaat from preaching in educational institutions and in February he enacted a law to provide a helpline for women to report domestic abuse, despite the criticism of conservative religious parties.

 Nawaz's government hanged Mumtaz Qadri on 29 February 2016.
 Qadri had fatally shot Salman Taseer over his opposition to blasphemy laws.
 According to BBC News, the move to hang Qadri was an indication of the government's growing confidence in taming the street power of religious groups.
 To the disliking of religious conservatives, Nawaz promised that the perpetrators of honour killings would be 'punished very severely'.
 In March 2016, The Washington Post reported that Nawaz was defying Pakistan's powerful clergy by unblocking access to YouTube, pushing to end child marriage, enacting a landmark domestic violence bill, and overseeing the execution of Qadri.
 Sunni Tehreek led protests of nearly 2,000 Islamic fundamentist on 28 March 2016, staging a three-day sit-in at the D-Chowk in Islamabad, demanding that Nawaz implement Shariah and declare Qadri a martyr.
 In response, Nawaz addressed the nation, stating that those "fanning the fire of hatred" would be dealt with under the law.

 Nawaz's government declared that the Hindu festivals Diwali and Holi, and the Christian festival of Easter, were officially public holidays.
 Time Magazine called this a "significant step for the country's beleaguered religious minorities."
 On 6 December 2016, Nawaz approved the renaming of Quaid-i-Azam University's (QAU) physics centre to the Professor Abdus Salam Center for Physics.
-Nawaz also established the Professor Abdus Salam Fellowship to fully fund five Pakistani doctoral students in Physics.
+Nawaz also established the Professor Abdus Salam Fellowship to fully fund five Pakistani doctoral students in physics.
 In response, the Council of Islamic Ideology criticised Nawaz's move claiming that "changing the department's name would not set the right precedent."